baskann/ENS492-Truck-Drone-Project/README.md

 ---

-You can access gurobi solution of the project fram "ENS492 Truck-Drone Project/gurobi_solution.py".
+You can access gurobi solution of the project from "ENS492 Truck-Drone Project/gurobi_solution.py".

 Here are all the libraries you need to install for this code:
 Copypip install gurobipy